We all know it’s important to recycle to reduce waste, prevent pollution and protect our planet’s precious, finite resources.

 Applying our expertise to develop new recycling solutions

 To create a truly circular economy, however, we need to think about how we recycle new products before we’ve even made them - a design to recycle approach.
-That’s why we’re working hard to take what we already know about pgm recycling and apply it to battery, fuel cell and green hydrogen technologies.
-For example, in April 2021 we announced that we’re partnering with Stena Recycling Group on technologies to recycle and reuse the scarce metals from used electric vehicle batteries in new battery materials.
+That’s why we’re working hard to take what we already know about PGM recycling and apply it to fuel cell and electrolytic (green) hydrogen technologies.